todogroup/repolinter/README.md

 ## Linting a Remote Repository

 Repolinter also supports linting a git repository using the `--git` flag.
-With this flag enabled, the directory input will be interpreted as a git URL instead:
+With this flag enabled, the directory input will be interpreted as a git URL which Repolinter will automatically clone into a temporary directory.
 ```sh
 repolinter lint -g https://github.com/todogroup/repolinter.git
 ```

-## Using Alternate Formatters
+## Formatting the Output

-The Repolinter CLI currently supports three formatting modes:
+The Repolinter CLI currently supports three output formatting modes:
 * Default (also referred to as result)
 * JSON
 * Markdown

-Support for additional formatters is enabled through the [developer API](./docs/md/development.md).

 You can switch formatters using the `--format` flag.
 An example of using the JSON formatter:
 ```console